 If you are planning on calling your driver to explain where you are, also be aware that a great number of rideshare drivers in Miami do not speak fluent English.
 You can either get frustrated about this or brush up on how to say, “I’m standing by Door 6 at American Airlines,” en Español.
 Only the second one will help you.

 Taxis are typically two to three times more expensive than rideshares in Miami, even during surge periods.
-They are useful, however, if airport traffic is completely snarled, since taxis have exclusive use of the inside lane at MIA pickup and won’t sit in traffic picking you up or leaving.
+They are useful, however, if airport traffic is completely snarled, since taxis have exclusive use of the inside lane at MIA pick up and won’t sit in traffic picking you up or leaving.
 Taxis have a flat rate leaving the airport of $21.70 to downtown, $32 to South Beach, and $27 to the Port of Miami.
-Beyond the airport, taxis are pretty much only beneficial if you’re in South Beach and need to go a short distance quickly, as you can hail one easily and won’t have to wait on it to find you.
+Taxis are also a good option if you’re staying at a nearby Miami Airport hotel or in South Beach and need to go a short distance quickly, as you can hail one easily and won’t have to wait on it to find you.

 Getting around Miami by train